timwaldron/faker/README.md

 Only 78 of 148 categories have been ported so for because of the way I have decided to extract the data and discrepencies with how the data is stored in Stympy's gem.

-If you find any bugs or have any suggestions you can let me know here: https://github.com/timwaldron/faker-js/issues
+If you find any bugs or have any suggestions you can let me know here: https://github.com/timwaldron/js-faker/issues

 # Categories

-    * faker-js
+    * js-faker

         *  address
             *  city_prefix